ezha440-hash/240makingjournal/journal-pages/week-09.md

 <iframe src="https://editor.p5js.org/ezha440/full/bYQ6WT6HT" height= "400" width= "400"></iframe>

 Lastly, this is the one I am most happy with, it's small enough, with the hex box on the bottom and not super laggy. although the colours look less saturated.
 I don't think it's a huge problem.
+(OpenAI,2026)

+I also wanted to test out how to do the coloured blobs, just to sitmulate what it would look like.
+For this sprint, I'm choosing to vibe code it first.
+(OpenAI,2026)

+<iframe src="https://editor.p5js.org/ezha440/full/pcXBJ_A64" height= "400" width= "400"></iframe>

+This came out surprising?
+It looked really good??
+It's really close to what I want to achieve as well.

 3. Round Robin Rapid Reactions